neo-project/neo/.github/ISSUE_TEMPLATE/bug_report.md

 **(Optional) Additional context**
 Add any other context about the problem here.

-However, if your issue does not fit these aforementioned criteria, or it can be understood in another, fell free to open it in a different format.
+However, if your issue does not fit these aforementioned criteria, or it can be understood in another manner, feel free to open it in a different format.